View on GitHub

 These permissions are covered by the Cloud KMS CryptoKey Signer and Cloud KMS Viewer roles.

-Signing with Google Cloud KMS via HashiCorp Vault
+Signing with HashiCorp Vault

 jsign --storetype HASHICORPVAULT \